Research Projects

 Files: [Main Paper][Appendices][Supplemental Material]

-ABSTRACT: Advice is a key input to early firm development, but our understanding of it is limited.
-Using detailed data from a global entrepreneurship program, I present a series of empirical insights that shed light on the foundations of advice and motivate new hypotheses for entrepreneurship research.
-Leveraging idiosyncratic variation in mentors' personal schedules that influenced the amount of advice startups received, I find that mentoring has a large and positive effect on future market performance of startups.
-I then develop a typology of entrepreneurial activity for measuring the nature of advice and codify 7,914 mentoring decisions to analyze the provision of advice by different mentors.
-I find that the characteristic element of advice is to do less and learn more.
-While mentors are quite aligned in this message, I find significant differences between angel investors and venture capitalists in the provision of advice.
-Angels are more likely than VCs to help founders design and execute product market experiments, while VCs provide more support on business analysis and planning tasks.
+ABSTRACT: This paper examines the role of advice in early firm development and growth, drawing on detailed data from a global program where angel investors and venture capitalists mentored founders over several months.
+Leveraging variation in mentors’ availability to support startups due to personal scheduling conflicts, I find that advice significantly improves startups’ future market performance.
+To explore how advice shapes early firm development, I develop a novel typology of startup activities, finding that a defining element of mentors’ advice is to do less and learn more.
+Although angels and VCs are consistent in this message, they differ significantly in when they choose to advise startups in achieving their business objectives.
+Angels are more likely than VCs to help founders design and execute product market experiments, while VCs provide more mentoring support on business analysis and planning tasks.
 I find evidence consistent with the hypothesis that experimentation is a skill developed via learning-by-doing, and angels have a skill advantage in that domain due to having more operational experience.

 Information Frictions and Employee Sorting Between Startups